-If you have £1000 to spend on a laptop, then this is a good amount and you should be able to get something really solid.
-You need to know what you’re looking for when purchasing any laptop, especially if you’re going to spend this kind of money.
+If you have £1000 to spend on a laptop, then you should be able to get something with strong performance, impressive specs and a high build quality.
+But, you need to know what you’re looking for when purchasing any laptop, especially if you’re going to spend this kind of money.

 Best Laptop under £1000